Restream/redmine_simple/README.md

 This plugin adds a simple issue form to Redmine.
 It replaces a standard **Select** control with **Select2** (in the **Assignee** and **Watchers** fields), which allows you to search assignees and watchers by name, letters in name and surname, email or login.
 The plugin also simplifies the process of adding a new member to a project, which can be done directly when selecting an assignee.

+## Compatibility

+This plugin version is compatible only with Redmine 2.1.x and later.

 ## Installation

 *These installation instructions are based on Redmine 2.x.
 For instructions for Redmine 1.x, see [Redmine wiki](http://www.redmine.org/projects/redmine/wiki/Plugins).*